kisu-bot/guide/README.md

 ### **Q: How many series can I add?**

-- You can have up to 10 series in your wishlist
-- Focus on your favorites for the best experience
+- Your series limit depends on your roles in the server
+- Default limit is 3 series per user
+- Server admins can configure custom limits for different roles (up to 15 maximum)
+- Check with your server admins about role-specific limits

 ### **Q: Do I get notified for all spawns?**